Islandora/documentation/services/TransactionService/README.md

 # TransactionService

-This a Islandora PHP Microservice to create/extend/commit or rollback Fedora 4 transactions
+This an Islandora PHP Microservice to create/extend/commit or rollback Fedora 4 transactions

 ## Requirements